hyaguchijsk/euslisp_tutorial/docs/advanced_coding.md

 The first sort uses the function `<`, sorting in crescent order.
 The second sort uses the function `>`, sorting in decreasing order.

-Please note that `sort` is destructive, changing the given variable.
+Please note that `sort` is destructive, causing the given variable to be changed.

 ## mapcar

 `mapcar` applies given function symbol to all elements of a list.

-In the following example, a lambda function that returns twice the input is given to double the value of all elements from list.
+In the following example, a lambda function that returns twice the input is given to double the value of all elements from the list.

 ```
 (mapcar #'(lambda (x) (* 2 x)) (list 0 3 1 2))